This guide has been updated for Fellowship’s Season 3.

 Drape of the Slayer King & Fateful Basher Rotations

 When using the legendary cape, Drape of the Slayer King, your rotations will look a little different.
 By this point, you may also have the Fateful Basher weapon.
-If you have Visions of Grandeur as your active Master Trait for the weapon, your rotations may look like this:
+If you have the Visions of Grandeur Hero Trait, your rotations may look like this:

 - Focused Wrath before combat begins (up to 10s before).